-The ACTP is a 6.0 MGD treatment plant originally constructed with rotating biological contactors (RBCs) and an oxidation ditch.
+The ACTP is a 6.0 MGD treatment plant originally constructed with rotating biological contactors (RBCs) and an oxidation ditch with a 3.0 MG wet-weather retention tank.
 However, the RBC process has since been refitted and replaced with SBR's.
 LUS staff finds the SBR system to be extremely efficient, easily processing varying flow ranges.
-Although the permit for ACTP will remain at 6.0 MGD, the SBR system installed will treat up to 9.25 MGD as a peak or max flow.
+Although the permit for ACTP will remain at 6.0 MGD, the SBR system installed will treat up to 9.25 MGD average.
 The volatile solids resulting from the SBR process are very close to a Class B waste level without additional treatment.
-The system uses screw presses instead of belt presses to prepare the sludge for transport to the sludge disposal land farm.
-In 2015, a 24-inch force main from the ACTP to the SSTP was completed, which provides operational flexibility should wastewater flows need to be diverted from the ACTP.
+The system uses screw presses to prepare the sludge for transport to the sludge disposal land farm.
+A 24-inch force main from the ACTP to the SSTP provides operational flexibility should wastewater flows need to be diverted from the ACTP, at a max rate of 20 MGD.